Principal Investigator

 Anna Madden-Rusnak, MA

-3rd year Developmental Psychology PhD Student
+4th year Developmental Psychology PhD Candidate

 amaddenr@utexas.edu

 Anna graduated from Louisiana State University (LSU) with a B.S. in Psychology in 2018 and completed her M.A. in Psychological Research at Texas State University in 2020.
 As an undergraduate student, she worked at a number of research labs on LSU’s campus as well as the Pennington Biomedical Research Center.
-Her research between these labs focused on assessing neural markers of chronic disease, testing interventions for mood disorders, and assessing cognitive states with physiological methods.
-In her Master’s studies, her research focused on the effects of sleep on implicit and explicit memory using electroencephalogram and behavioral analysis.

 1st year Developmental Psychology PhD Student